SignPath/website/docs/product/editions-explained.md

 #### Build validation

 For some CI systems, SignPath offers connectors that can validate software builds for security.
 This ensures that development teams do not use or enable inherently insecure mechanisms in their release build configurations.
 Insecure practices include caching on build nodes, interactive access to build nodes, ad-hoc build configuration changes and more.

+## Build and source code policies

+TODO (also: should build validatio be removed then?
+Why is it enabled for the code signing gateway?)